Frequently Asked Questions

 Can I register with a doctor locally?

 Of course, people get ill on holiday and may use the local doctor as a temporary patient.
-It should not a necessary for someone with a main residence elsewhere to register with the doctor for holiday periods unless they have particular health requirements.
+It should not be necessary for someone with a main residence elsewhere to register with the doctor for holiday periods unless they have particular health requirements.

 Can I let out my caravan?